openkraken/website/docs/guide/basic/multimedia.en-US.md

     </div>
     <div className="preview-row">
       <div>
-        2. First download the <a href="/guide#kraken-playground" >Kraken Playground App</a> on your Android phone, then open the App and scan the QR code below to preview:
+        2. First download the <a href="/en-US/guide#kraken-playground" >Kraken Playground App</a> on your Android phone, then open the App and scan the QR code below to preview:
       </div>
       <img className="preview-qrcode" src="https://img.alicdn.com/imgextra/i3/O1CN01llXZG21IbHUBpiDnt_!!6000000000911-2-tps-200-200.png" />
     </div>
   </div>
 </div>

-## Video
+## video

 Video is not natively supported by Kraken.
 You need to install this [kraken_video_player plugin](https://pub.dev/packages/kraken_video_player) to support it.
 For detailed installation methods, please refer to [Development Document](/en-US/plugins/official/kraken_video_player) .